 – A –

-Alternate Access Vendor.
-The private line service between an entity and facilities at another location, whether owned by the entity or an unaffiliated entity or access service between an end-user and an Interexchange carrier by other than a local exchange telecommunications company.
-The private line service is dedicated point-to-point or point-to-multipoint service for the transmission of any public telecommunication service.
+The PSC defines an AAV as: “AAVs provide private line service between an entity and facilities at another location, whether owned by the entity or an unaffiliated entity or access service between an end-user and an interexchange carrier by other than a local exchange telecommunications company. ”

-The method or facility used to enter the LEC or network.
-The two types of access services are switched and special access.
+Access is the method or facility used to enter the LEC or network is the access.
+There are two types of access services; switched access, and special access.

-The actual measurement (interval) of time it takes for the originating call to be delivered by the LEC and acknowledged it is received by the LEC to the customer’s equipment.
-The total time necessary to get from one section of the medium to another.
+Access time is the actual interval of time it takes for the originating call to be delivered by the LEC, and acknowledged it is received to the customer’s equipment.
+In other words, it’s the total time necessary to get from one section of the LEC medium to another.

-Field Identifiers (FIDs) and indicators that identify how an account will be billed or processed through the billing system.
+An account attribute used by the service providers is also known as a Field Identifier, or FID.
+These are indicators that identify how an account will be billed or processed through the billing system.

-A specific unique number that may be based on your BTN, depending on LEC.
-Number used to identify LEC or IXC customer.
+An account number is a specific unique number that may be based on your BTN, depending on the specific LEC.

 Accunet Packet Service (APS)